Rabies: The Agony of Making the Right Choices for Your Animals

 There’s a lot of money to be made revaccinating in the name of the law, after all.

 So, while I saw my reader above being admirably cautious about over vaccinating, I counseled that a zero rabies vaccination policy for her two dogs was not a wise decision.

 If either dog were to bite someone, under any circumstance (having a grumpy day, getting mistakenly stepped on, keeping that grubby little child’s hands off of my bone!) the result could possibly be euthanasia and brain testing for rabies.

-No amount of begging and explaining will make this decision go away.
-The authorities are slaves to this rule, and will want to know right away if this biting animal was biting because he was incubating rabies.
+That’s if you’re not the smartest person in the heated conversation with animal control.
+The authorities may jump to this conclusion, as they want to know right away if this biting animal was biting because he was incubating rabies.
 If positive, that bitten person needs to get rabies prophylaxis right away to prevent death from rabies.

 Brain examination is currently the only accepted method to determine this, though other methods have proven useful.

 Human Keeps Her Head, Keeps Her Papers In Order

 In some cases, I advise people to get one rabies vaccination for their pets, at or over the age of four months, and a second at one year of age, so they are almost guaranteed to achieve lifetime immunity.
 If you want to test that immunity, wait a few weeks post-vaccine, and get a titer test.